steemit/smt-whitepaper/cbt-manual/manual.md

 remain functional in at least the CLI wallet, and possibly the steemit.com, SteemConnect, and/or mobile wallet UI's.

+### Token consensus

+Since tokens participate in atomic transactions also involving STEEM, they have been designed as part of the STEEM blockchain's consensus.

+### Creation fee

+TODO:  Explain and justify the blockchain's fee to create an asset

+## Token parameters

-# Descriptor
+### Descriptor

-Each CBT has an associated descriptor object which has *permanent configuration data*.
+Each SMT has an associated descriptor object which has *permanent configuration data*.
 This data cannot be changed after launch!
-The descriptor is set by the `cbt_setup_operation`:
+The descriptor is set by the `SMT_setup_operation`:

 ```
-struct cbt_setup_operation
+struct SMT_setup_operation
 {
    account_name_type       control_account;
    uint8_t                 decimal_places = 0;
    int64_t                 max_supply = STEEMIT_MAX_SHARE_SUPPLY;

-   cbt_distribution        initial_distribution_policy;
+   SMT_distribution        initial_distribution_policy;

    extensions_type         extensions;
 };
 ```

-# CBT token creation mechanics

-CBT token creation exchange takes place in a series of *units*.
+SMT token creation exchange takes place in a series of *units*.

-## Example
+### ICO

+TODO:  Is ICO a term we want to use?

 ALPHA wants to create a crowdsale (TODO: is this the term we want to use?) where 7% of contributed STEEM goes to Founder Account A, 23% of contributed STEEM goes to Founder Account B, and 70% of contributed STEEM goes to Founder Account C.

 ALPHA defines a STEEM unit as: